SverreNystad/gpt-dungeon-master/cc-srd5.md

 ### Monastic Tradition

-When you reach 3rd level, you commit yourself to a monastic tradition (see "[Monastic Traditions](#section-monastic-traditions)").
+When you reach 3rd level, you commit yourself to a [monastic tradition](#section-monastic-traditions).
 Your tradition grants you features at 3rd level and again at 6th, 11th, and 17th level.

 ### Deflect Missiles